dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 # Dynamic
 The dynamic feature in C# is implemented in the CLR by both language features and in the `System.Linq.Expressions` assembly.
 The core interface is [IDynamicMetaObjectProvider](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.idynamicmetaobjectprovider?view=net-5.0).

 There are existing implementations of `IDynamicMetaObjectProvider` including [DynamicObject](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.dynamicobject?view=net-5.0) and [ExpandObject](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject?view=netcore-3.1).
-However, these implementations are not ideal for JSON scenarios:
+However, these implementations are not ideal for JSON scenarios because:
-- There are many public members used for wiring up dynamic support, but are of little to no value for consumers so they would be confusing when mixed in with other methods intended to be used for writable DOM support.
+- There are many public members used for wiring up dynamic support, but are of little to no value for consumers thus they would be confusing when mixed in with other methods intended to be used for writable DOM support.
 - `ExpandoObject` does not support case insensitivity and throws an exception when accessing missing properties (a `null` is desired instead).
 - `DynamicObject` prevents potential optimizations including property-lookup and avoiding some reflection calls.

 Thus, the design presented here for `dynamic` assumes explicit interface implementation of `IDynamicMetaObjectProvider`.
 This is also what Newtonsoft does; its [JToken](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_Linq_JToken.htm) implements `IDynamicMetaObjectProvider`.

 ## Referencing the `System.Linq.Expressions` assembly
-Having `System.Text.Json.dll` directly reference `System.Linq.Expressions.dll` is feasible because the ILLinker removes the reference to the large `System.Linq.Expressions.dll` when the dynamic functionality is not used.
-In tests, a simple `JsonNode` stand-alone console app not using `dynamic` was ~10.5MB and using dynamic was ~11.5MB.
-It was also verified the SLE assembly reference in STJ was removed.
+Having `System.Text.Json.dll` directly reference `System.Linq.Expressions.dll` is feasible because the ILLinker is able to remove the reference to the large `System.Linq.Expressions.dll` when the dynamic functionality is not used.
+In tests, a simple `JsonNode` stand-alone console app not using `dynamic` was ~10.5MB and using dynamic grew to ~11.5MB.
+It was also verified the SLE assembly reference in STJ was removed when not using `dynamic`.

 ## Varying the `T` in `Deserialize<T>`
 For a `JsonObject`, this programming model: